innerpixel/csmcl-space-explorer-11022025/README.md

 # CSMCL.Space Onboarding

-A modern Vue.js application for CSMCL.Space user onboarding and identity management.
+A modern Vue.js Progressive Web Application (PWA) for CSMCL.Space user onboarding and identity management.
 This application provides a seamless experience for users to create and manage their CSMCL identity, verify their account, set up their space, and connect their wallet.

->> HAVELY UNDER DEVELOPMENT PLS.
-KEEP IN MIND CAN CHANG ANY MINUTE!!
+>> HEAVILY UNDER DEVELOPMENT - PLEASE KEEP IN MIND CAN CHANGE ANY MINUTE!!

 ## Security